danygiguere/astro-4-example/README.md

 ...
 <SigninForm translations={componentTranslations} client:load />
 ```
-Look at signin.astro ans SigninForm.tsx for an example.
+Look at signin.astro and SigninForm.tsx for an example.

 ### Regarding Astro.build